Brooklyn-Style/Magic_Roll/README.md

 ## Design:
 #### <ins>*Thumbs:*
-Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
-The outputs are 1:1 to make them more like normal keys and less like macros.
-This makes using them simpler and ensures that you won't get banned from typing websites either.
+Each thumb has a magic key that's used to turn SFBs into inrolls and make certain patterns more comfortable.
+The outputs are 1:1 to keep it simple and ensure that you won't get banned from typing websites.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*